How to create server

 To name your server, change the name after server-name=.
 This is what will appear on the public server list.

-To change the Message of the Day, change the text after motd=.
+To change the Message of the ukrainian women online dating, change the text after motd=.
 This is what will appear when players connect to your server.